melvincurinier/lorawan-server/README.md

 # LoRaWAN & FTP Server

-This project is a LoRaWAN & FTP Server handling an MQTT broker for real-time data communication of the lora sensors and others data sent by FTP .
+This project is a LoRaWAN & FTP Server handling an MQTT broker for real-time data communication of the lora sensors and others data sent by FTP.
 It uses Express for the REST API, MySQL for data storage, Aedes as the MQTT broker, FTP-SRV as the FTP server.

 ## Table of Contents